 What happens when our favourite clothes tear, or wear out, or get stained?
-In the spirit of sustainability, the best thing to do is to mend the clothes instead of replacing them with new ones.
-But, because most people have a busy schedule or do not know how to mend and sew, they discard the damaged clothes and head to the nearest store to replace them with new apparel and accessories.
-This mode of consumption has become ubiquitous – and, unfortunately, contiguous with rising landfill levels and environmental harm.
+In the spirit of sustainability, the best thing to do is to mend these clothes instead of replacing them with new ones.
+But, because most people have a busy schedule or do not know how to mend, they discard damaged clothes and head to the nearest store to replace them with new apparel.
+The solution is in the apps offering alteration services – a reflection of using an age-old formula to solve a contemporary problem.

 Josephine Philips, Founder and CEO of London-based alteration app Sojo, is pushing to make clothing alterations and repairs an easy, hassle-free process, be it altering trouser length or mending missing buttons.
 It all happened when Philips made the move away from fast-fashion and shifted to second-hand shopping, where she found amazing apparel which, sadly, was not a perfect fit.
 Since she didn’t know how to sew and making trips to the seamster seemed too much of an effort, the increasing pile of to-be-mended clothes inspired her to launch an alterations app.

-How does it work?
-Users download the app, punch in their area code, and get connected to a seamster or tailor; the app also offers a pick and drop service by bike.
+Users can download the app, punch in their area code, and get connected to a seamster or tailor; the app also offers a pick and drop service by bike.
 Sojo has teamed up with Oxwash, the go-to service for sustainable laundry.
 By making alterations and repairs so effortless, convenient and accessible, Sojo plays a key role in shifting the consumer mindset towards a slower approach to fashion and consequently support small businesses.
 So it’s not surprising that business is brisk.
 To quote WWD, “Sojo, the British clothing alterations app, is making strides, raising $2.4 million in a pre-seed funding round led by CapitalT and Ascension, with participation from Mustard Seed Maze and Vertex Albion Capital.”

 Per Josephine Philips,